xuehaox/s-expression-calculator/README.md

 ### Check semantic error

 Semantic error can be checked after the `ast` is built.
 A function can be implement that **trys** to execute the `ast` recursively but not actually execute it.
-It can check if the numbers of arguments of functions are correct and check all leaf nodes on the `ast` are `Integers`.
+It can check if the numbers of arguments of functions are correct and check if all leaf nodes on the `ast` are `Integers`.